 When two troublemaking female prisoners (one a revolutionary, the other a former harem-girl) can't seem to get along, they are chained together and extradited for safekeeping.
 The women, still chained together, stumble, stab, and cat-fight their way across the wilderness, igniting a bloody shootout between gangsters and a group of revolutionaries.
-Written by

 Jonathan Ruskin <JonRuskin@aol.com>

 Nothing behind but prison bars.
 Nothing ahead but trouble.